-- A. Response due date. - B. Publication dates.

-Specific project cost estimates shall not be requested until a consultant has been selected.

-.13 A&E Consultant Evaluation and Selection Process - The Local Agency must establish guidelines for technical evaluation of the qualifications received, determination of finalists for the purpose of written or oral discussions, and selection for agreement award.
+- .12b Advertisement Content Supplemental The advertisement should contain the following information, - 1.
+Non-engineering service applicants should be asked to provide estimates for the man-hours and classifications needed to complete the project. - 2.
+If a project covers multiple phases, the Agency is not obligated to utilize the original consultant for subsequent phases.
+If the Agency desires this option, the advertisement must clearly state the possibility of a multi- phase agreement at the discretion of the contracting Agency (see Section 31.11a). - All prospective consultants must be advised that federally funded projects will be held to Federal EEO requirements. - 4.
+Response due date. - 5.
+Publication dates. - A&E Consultant Evaluation and Selection Process The Local Agency must establish written guidelines for the technical evaluation of the qualifications received; this includes guidelines for the determination of finalists for the purpose of written or oral discussions, and the selection for the agreement award.
 Consultants will be selected based upon the qualifications they present.
-For A&E related services, fees for services cannot be considered during the selection process.
+For A&E services, fees for services cannot be considered during the selection process.